Booted!

 Bo and I had left one of our group’s factories in Rheine, northern Germany.
 Our hosts being German were thus of course very efficient and at the meeting we had attended everything was discussed in minute detail.
 This made us late and we had a ferry booked that night for Sweden.
 Fortunately on this particular evening, with a two hundred kilometre drive up to Rostock ahead of us, we had light traffic.
 There are few speed limits on German autobahns and we were really tanking it at 120 mph or more where we could.

 The only way a Volkswagen Beetle could be issued with a speeding ticket on a motorway was when it was on the back of a breakdown truck at the time.
 In fact so many overheated in valiant attempts at trying to win this cherished accolade that the UK government considered adding the marque to Motorway Prohibited User signs.
 The only car regularly left standing at the lights by double decker buses.
 Drivers that found the driving position comfortable and who could easily handle the Ferris wheel that doubled as a steering wheel had right arms three inches longer than their left, such was the angle at which it was mounted.
 Clutch, brake (barely necessary) and accelerator pedals were so far offset they were almost in the passenger footwell.
 When the MOT (Ministry of Transport compulsory vehicle condition test) was introduced in Great Britain in 1960 it was initially for all vehicles 10 years old or more.
 Proud Beetle owners would tell you that their vehicles never failed the test.
-It transpired that this was because no Beetle ever lasted that long.
+It transpired that this was mainly because few Beetles ever lasted that long.

 “Give it wellie!”
 I yelled after this phantom of a car.